gabrielhalus/gabrielhalus/README.md

-# E=mc² actually stands for Energy = milk * caffeine² ☕🚀
+# Hi there!

-Hi there!
 I'm a developer with a passion for code and plenty of coffee.
 When I'm not debugging, I'm:

 - 🔍 Exploring new technologies
 - 👥 Contributing to open source projects